 Starting at 6th level, a fencer can react to danger before her senses would normally allow her to do so.
 She cannot be caught flat-footed, nor does she lose her Dexterity bonus to AC if the attacker is invisible.
 She still loses her Dexterity bonus to AC if immobilized.
 A fencer with this ability can still lose her Dexterity bonus to AC if an opponent successfully uses the feint action against her.
 If a fencer already has uncanny dodge from a different class, she automatically gains improved uncanny dodge (see below) instead.

-Starting at 6th level, the fencer gains Mobility as a bonus feat when wearing light armor and not using a shield.
+Starting at 6th level, the fencer gains Mobility as a bonus feat when wearing light or no armor.